自己紹介 Introduction – The Gendai Shokunin Katchushi

 You may be surprised to know that there is no formal qualification for restoring armour.
-These days there are only a handful of restorers in Japan and even less outside of the country.
+These days there are only a handful of restorers in Japan.
 The opportunity arose that I could begin to study the art of Japanese lacquer.
 My sensei, Miss Miho Kitagawa, a professional urushi teacher of the Kyoto Prefectural University was able to help me adapt traditional lacquering techniques that were used on armour.
 Understanding lacquer and the important role it plays in armour is a necessity as nearly all restorations require some form of lacquer repair.

 Within a decade or so of the opening of Japan western tourists flocked there to see for themselves this strange and fascinating country that had been closed to the world for so long.
 For a few decades there was a craze for all things Japanese, and naturally, these tourists brought back souvenirs; amongst which were armour and swords which they used to decorate their homes.
 This passion for things Japanese finally faded in the early years of the 20th century when the curios and souvenirs were relegated to attics and cellars, not to re-emerge until a new generation of collectors began to appreciate them after WWII.